andrej5elin/howto_fftw_apple_silicon/README.md

 $ CFLAGS="-Wno-implicit-function-declaration" python setup.py install
 ```

 Without the compiler option, the setup.py script tries to detect how we compiled fftw library by compiling some auto-generated c program and linking with a proper library.
 This fails because of the default -Wimplicit-function-declaration compiler option.
 On apple, gcc is linked to clang, which prohibits compiling without function declarations.
 There may be some missing header files resulting in the problem, but the above compiler option seems to solve the problem.
 I did not dig further into this.
-The compiler option above allows it to find the libraries and appears to compile into a working pyfftw package.

 ## Benchmarks